Representation-Driven Reinforcement Learning: Discussion and Future Work

 We presented RepRL, a novel representation-driven framework for reinforcement learning.
 By optimizing the policy over a learned representation, we leveraged techniques from the contextual bandit literature to guide exploration and exploitation.
 We demonstrated the effectiveness of this framework through its application to evolutionary and policy gradient-based approaches, leading to significantly improved performance compared to traditional methods.

-In this work, we suggested to reframe the exploration-exploitation problem as a representation-exploitation problem.
+In this work, we suggested reframing the exploration-exploitation problem as a representation-exploitation problem.
 By embedding the policy network into a linear feature space, good policy representations enable optimal exploration.
 This framework provides a new perspective on reinforcement learning, highlighting the importance of policy representation in determining optimal exploration-exploitation strategies.

 As future work, one can incorporate RepRL into more involved representation methods, including pretrained large Transformers \cite{devlin2018bert, brown2020language}, which have shown great promise recently in various areas of machine learning.
 Another avenue for future research is the use of RepRL in scenarios where the policy is optimized in latent space using an inverse mapping (i.e., decoder), as well as more involved decision sets.
 Finally, while this work focused on linear bandit algorithms, future work may explore the use of general contextual bandit algorithms, (e.g., SquareCB \citet{foster2020beyond}), which are not restricted to linear representations.